opensearch-project/dashboards-assistant/DEVELOPER_GUIDE.md

 1. Download OpenSearch for the version that matches the [OpenSearch Dashboard version specified in package.json](./package.json#L9).
 1. Download and install the appropriate [OpenSearch ML Commons plugin](https://github.com/opensearch-project/ml-commons).
-1Download the OpenSearch-Dashboards source code for the [version specified in package.json](./package.json#L9) you want to set up.
+1. Download the OpenSearch-Dashboards source code for the [version specified in package.json](./package.json#L9) you want to set up.

    See the [OpenSearch Dashboards developer guide](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/DEVELOPER_GUIDE.md) for more instructions on setting up your development environment.